-Prescriptive vs. Descriptive Grammar Prescriptive: what you have to be taught in school, what is prescribed by some higher "authority" "Don't end a sentence with a preposition." "'Ain't' is not a word."
+Prescriptive vs. Descriptive Grammar Prescriptive: what you have to be taught in school, what is prescribed by some higher "authority" "Don't end a sentence with a preposition."
+"Ain't' is not a word."
 Possible objections to a mental grammar "What about people who speak ungrammatically, who say things like 'We ain't got no bananas'?
 They obviously don't have grammars in their heads."

-Prescriptive vs. Descriptive Grammar

-Descriptive: what you pick up from being a native speaker of the language, how people actually speak in their day-to-day interactions
+Prescriptive vs. Descriptive Grammar Descriptive: what you pick up from being a native speaker of the language, how people actually speak in their day-to-day interactions The dwarf is who Sarah first talked with.

-Who does Sarah first talk with?

 "You're horrible!"
 "No, I ain't - I'm Hoggle!"
-Possible objections to an unconscious rule set "When I talk, the talk just comes out - I'm not consulting any rule set" Possible objections to an unconscious rule set "When I talk, the talk just comes out - I'm not consulting any rule set."
+Possible objections to an unconscious rule set "When I talk, the talk just comes out - I'm not consulting any rule set " Possible objections to an unconscious rule set "When I talk, the talk just comes out - I'm not consulting any rule set."

-Analogy: wiggling your fingers

-When you want to wiggle your fingers, you "just wiggle them".
+Analogy: wiggling your fingers When you want to wiggle your fingers, you "just wiggle them".
 But your finger-wiggling intention was turned into commands sent by your brain to your muscles, and you're never conscious of the process unless something interferes with it.
-Nonetheless, there is a process, even if you're not aware of it.
-Timeline of Language Development: Year 1 canonical babbling recognition of own name first word Lexicon Grammar Timeline of Language Development: Year 2 reorganization and consolidation of phonological representations solved productive vocabulary word spurt Lexicon first word combinations.
-Grammar 4
+Nonetheless, there is a process, even if you're not aware of it. phonology vocal play canonical babbling lexicon recognition of own name grammar